- Watchman 247

 #Life's Lessons: When You Can't Stand it...
 Kneel.

-Sometimes life can really be a challenge.
-When it becomes more than you can bear, fall to your knees and call on the Lord for help.
+Sometimes life can be a challenge.
+When it becomes more than you can bear, fall to your knees and call the Lord for help.
 We cannot carry the burdens alone.
-As we cannot carry the burdens alone, neither can our churches carry it alone either.
-We need each other to pray for one another and help each other carry the burdens in the heat of the day.
+As we cannot carry the burdens alone, neither can our churches carry them alone either.
+We need each other to pray for one another and help carry the burdens in the heat of the day.
 The work goes faster and is easier to carry.
 I want to encourage you to pray to the Lord our God.
 Seek His face for your troubles.

 Remember the widow of Zarephath in the Book of 1 Kings 17:7-16?
 She was in dire straights.
-She was a widow woman providing for herself and her son in a time the land was in a terrible national drought.
+She was a widow providing for herself and her son when the land was in a terrible national drought.
 She was down to her last bit of flour and oil when God sent the prophet Elijah by her way.
-They both had a need; food was that need, without it they would die.
-But God sent the man of God by with specific instruction for her to follow, if she and her son were to live.
-It was up to the widow to determine if she would believe the words of the prophet Elijah or if she would just die in unbelief.
-She believed, obeyed the words sent by God through the prophet, and God showed supernatural provision for her, her son, and the prophet.
+They both had a need; food was that need, and without it, they would die.
+But God sent the man of God with specific instructions for her to follow if she and her son were to live.
+It was up to the widow to determine if she would believe the words of the prophet Elijah or if she would die in unbelief.
+She believed and obeyed the words sent by God through the prophet, and God showed supernatural provision for her, her son, and the prophet.
 The flour and oil never ran out.
-He hears you and He cares.
-Prayer is your connect to God.
+He hears you, and He cares.
+Prayer is your connection to God.

-The most significant aspect of prayer is believing that God exist and when you seek Him, He will answer you.
-In the Book of Hebrews 11:6, it says, "But without faith it is impossible to please him: for he that cometh to God must believe that he is, and that he is a rewarder of them that diligently seek Him.
-Mediate on God's Word and you will find peace (Isaiah 26:3).
+The most significant aspect of prayer is to believe that God exists and that when you seek Him, He will answer you.
+The Book of Hebrews 11:6 says, "But without faith, it is impossible to please him: for he that cometh to God must believe that he is and that he is a rewarder of them that diligently seek Him.
+Mediate on God's Word, and you will find peace (Isaiah 26:3).
 Go into your room privately and pray to God (Matthew 6:6).
 He will reward you openly.
 Finally, whatever is true, noble, right, pure, and lovely, whatever is of a good report; think on these things (Philippians 4:8).
-May God strengthen you in this season of your life; you can do all things through Christ Jesus who strengthens you.
+May God strengthen you in this season of your life; you can do all things through Christ Jesus, who strengthens you.
 Remember, seasons come and go, and surely this one shall also.
-Don't give up; God is with you and He will keep you (Read Deuteronomy 31:8).
+Don't give up; God is with you, and He will keep you (Read Deuteronomy 31:8).